-The best patio heater can enable you to not only stay outside later during nice weather but also extend outdoor sessions into the colder seasons without worrying about your guests’ comfort.
+The best patio heaters can enable you to not only stay outside later during nice weather but also extend outdoor sessions into the colder seasons without worrying about your guests’ comfort.
 Even in wintery weather, you can get together outdoors with friends if you have ways to take the chill out.
-So here are our suggestions for how to do just that: just pick the best outdoor heater below that matches your budget, preference for the type of heat, availability of an electrical outlet, how much output you need, and desired appearance.
+So here’s our suggestion for how to do just that: Just pick the best outdoor heater below that matches your budget, preference for the type of heat, availability of an electrical outlet, how much output you need, and desired appearance.

-- Best mushroom-style: AmazonBasics 46,000 BTU Outdoor Propane Patio Heater with Wheels
+- Best overall: AmazonBasics 46,000 BTU Outdoor Propane Patio Heater with Wheels

 - Best pyramid-style: Hampton Bay Pyramid Patio Heater

 - Best wall: Briza Infrared Patio Heater